-- Most importantly (in my mind) is that a nutritious breakfast improves concentration and performance on the job or in the classroom.
+- A nutritious breakfast improves concentration and performance on the job or in the classroom.

 - It provides the fuel necessary for physical activity (i.e. exercise people)!

-- It is linked to better weight management, although studies don't show conclusively any cause-effect relationship.
+- There is evidence that a healthy breakfast results in better weight management, although studies don't show conclusively any cause-effect relationship.

 It is difficult to work up enthusiasm for breakfast if you're reaching for the same old thing every day, right?
 I finally realized that cutting way back on sugar, and sticking to complex carbohydrates helped me stick to a reasonable "diet."
 I feel better able to face the day with some type of grain, and some protein.
 I rarely crave sugar anymore, and when I do, that craving is satisfied with a square of dark chocolate. 😀

 According to the Mayo Clinic, a healthy breakfast can include: